MOF-ui/PRINT_py/README.md

 > start PRINT_py in local mode with `py .\PRINT.py local`

 Pumps are currently connected via COM port using a USB001Z-3 USB-to-Serial conversion unit.
-Both pumps are connected via Modbus, sharing the same bus and therefore the same COM port.
+Both pumps are connected to this converter via Modbus, sharing the same bus and therefore the same COM port.
 Modbus adresses are '01' & '02'.
 There is no testing environment for the pumps, yet.

 ## Robot communication syntax